zordius/lightncandy/README.md

 Handlebars.js' Custom Helper
 ----------------------------

 You can implement helpers more like Handlebars.js way with `hbhelpers` option, all matched single custom helper and block custom helper will be handled.
-In Handlebars.js, a block custom helper can rendener child block by executing options->fn, and change context by send new context as first parameter.
+In Handlebars.js, a block custom helper can rendener child block by executing `options.fn`; or change context by send new context as first parameter.
 Here are some examples to explain the behavior of `hbhelpers` custom helper:

 **#mywith (context change)**
 * LightnCandy